 Jews have lived in Yemen for over 2000 years, since the early biblical period.
 Their language, vocabulary, accent, culture, religious customs, clothing and codes of behavior spark a flavor of ancient authenticity and associations with the biblical figures as we imagine them.

 Yemen is blessed with one of the richest and most vibrant histories in the Middle East, with archaeological sites dating back to biblical periods.
 Located in the strategic southwest of the Arabian Peninsula, it is home to hundreds of diverse tribes... go to page...

 |When did the Jews Settle in Yemen?

-Many scholars believe that the beginning of the Jewish settlement in Yemen goes back as far as the period of the 1st Temple.
+Many scholars believe that Jewish settlement in Yemen goes back as far as the period of the 1st Temple.

 |Relations of the Yemenite Jews with their Local Neighbors